 When the insured disputes our right to rescind coverage or curtail claims, we generally engage in discussions in an attempt to settle the dispute.
-If we are unable to reach a settlement, the outcome of a dispute ultimately would be determined by legal proceedings.
+If we are unable to reach a settlement, the outcome of a dispute ultimately may be determined by legal proceedings.

 Under ASC 450-20, until a liability associated with settlement discussions or legal proceedings becomes probable and can be reasonably estimated, we consider our claim payment or rescission resolved for financial reporting purposes and do not accrue an estimated loss.
 Where we have determined that a loss is probable and can be reasonably estimated, we have recorded our best estimate of our probable loss.
-If we are not able to implement settlements we consider probable, we intend to defend MGIC vigorously against any related legal proceedings.

-In addition to matters for which we have recorded a probable loss, we are involved in other discussions and/or proceedings with insureds with respect to our claims paying practices.
+In addition to matters for which we have recorded a probable loss, we are involved in other discussions and/ or proceedings with insureds with respect to our claims paying practices.
 Although it is reasonably possible that when these matters are resolved we will not prevail in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
-We estimate the maximum exposure associated with matters where a loss is reasonably possible to be approximately \$288 million.
+We estimate the maximum exposure associated with matters where a loss is reasonably possible to be approximately \$286 million.
 This estimate of maximum exposure is based upon currently available information and is subject to significant judgment, numerous assumptions and known and unknown uncertainties.
 The matters underling the estimate of maximum exposure will change from time to time.
 This estimate of our maximum exposure does not include interest or consequential or exemplary damages.

-Mortgage insurers, including MGIC, have been involved in litigation and regulatory actions related to alleged violations of the antireferral fee provisions of the Real Estate Settlement Procedures Act, which is commonly known as RESPA, and the notice provisions of the Fair Credit Reporting Act, which is commonly known as FCRA.
+Mortgage insurers, including MGIC, have been involved in litigation and regulatory actions related to alleged violations of the anti-referral fee provisions of the Real Estate Settlement Procedures Act, which is commonly known as RESPA, and the notice provisions of the Fair Credit Reporting Act, which is commonly known as FCRA.
 While these proceedings in the aggregate have not resulted in material liability for MGIC, there can be no assurance that the outcome of future proceedings, if any, under these laws would not have a material adverse affect on us.
 In addition, various regulators, including the CFPB, state insurance commissioners and state attorneys general may bring other actions seeking various forms of relief in connection with alleged violations of RESPA.
 The insurance law provisions of many states prohibit paying for the referral of insurance business and provide various mechanisms to enforce this prohibition.
 While we believe our practices are in conformity with applicable laws and regulations, it is not possible to predict the eventual scope, duration or outcome of any such reviews or investigations nor is it possible to predict their effect on us or the mortgage insurance industry.